Once you have a Teachur account, enrolling for a degree is literally one click away. Just click on your degree, and you are enrolled.Sign Me Up!

 You will need access to a Windows- or Mac-based computer as well as a microphone, camera (these may be part of the computer, or separate devices plugged into the computer) and internet fast enough to handle streaming video.
 Learning can be done online or off-line.
 Tests and counseling sessions will be conducted through video chat on the Teachur site.
 No third-party software is needed.
 It is safest to consider the learning platform on Teachur in beta for mobile devices.
 While tablets, smartphones and other mobile devices may allow for some completion of coursework, they are not guaranteed to work in all areas.

-A student is enrolled once they have completed an account set up, “enrolled” in a degree or course (by clicking on the “enroll” button), and submitting payment information to begin the monthly subscription service.
+A student is enrolled once they have completed registration, and “enrolled” in a degree or course (by clicking on the “enroll” button).

 The philosophy degree on Teachur provides a background suitable for a wide variety of career options including law, business, politics, teaching, journalism, counseling, writing, etc. While many philosophy graduates pursue work upon completion of the bachelor degree program (such as director, manager, writer, or analyst positions in a wide range of business, community, or governmental organizations) most view the philosophy degree as a superb foundation for a wide range of graduate programs.
 Students with a philosophy degree are desirable for numerous careers given their strong background in logic and argumentation, excellent reading and writing skills, and highly-developed critical thinking skills.

 AThe Associate of Arts degree on Teachur provides a good foundation in the traditional core of higher learning: Science, English language arts, Social science, Fine Arts, Math, Health, History, etc. With an Associate’s Degree from Teachur, candidates would be qualified for a range of occupations, including: Business office manager, medical receptionist, dental office manager, administrative assistant, customer service agent, teacher assistant, etc.